 How many blueberries can cats eat?

 While blueberries are safe, they are not part of a complete and balanced diet and should only make up a small amount of a cat’s daily food intake.
-2-4 blueberries per day is enough as a treat without adding excessive calories.
+2-4 blueberries per day are enough as a treat without adding excessive calories.

 How to feed blueberries to a cat